mhfriesen/BAPL/final report.md

 			* after filling slots, remaining expressions are used to fill slots in the previously composed string
 			* " " ~ s (find space in s) returns a zone
 			* ^ (repeat string) would be designed to work with zone
+                * flexibility increased by also giving a 'backticks` alternative
+                    * use the one that feels comfortable
         * destructuring
             * works with arrays, associated arrays, and zones
             * also works at higher dimensions